talhakhan13/CIS-162-30/syllabus.md

 Lecture vidoes and videos, assignments, grades, links, and announcements will be posted to Blackboard.

-Lab Assigments, course projects,  will be posted and completed on PrairieLearn.
+Lab Assigments, course projects, and the lab exam, will be posted and completed on PrairieLearn (https://us.prairielearn.com).
 It is your responsibility to stay informed.

 ## Programming Language and IDE